Ever feel like the Little Engine That Could when moving towards your goals?

 But here’s the problem...

-The original Pomodoro isn’t incredibly effective if you’re not having trouble with procrastination.
-The 25 minute work time isn’t long enough to accomplish what’s needed in one sitting and a 5-minute break doesn’t really cut it either.
-I mean what can you really get done in 5 minutes besides a decent neck stretch?
+The original Pomodoro isn’t effective if you’re not having trouble with procrastination.
+The 25 minute work time isn’t long enough to do what’s needed in one sitting and a 5-minute break doesn’t cut it either.
+What can you really get done in 5 minutes besides a decent neck stretch?

 So...
 I made both the work and break times longer to fit how I like to work.